JVMartin/angel/readme.md

 Angel is a simple, developer-friendly CMS for rapidly developing end-user-customizable web applications and websites.

-When your client needs "Team" pages with editable team members...<br />
+When your client needs a "Team" page with editable team members...<br />
-When your client needs "FAQs" pages with editable Q&amp;A's...<br />
+When your client needs an "FAQs" page with editable questions and answers...<br />
 When your client needs "Products" pages with editable products...<br />
-When your client needs a blog and WordPress sucks...
+When your client needs a blog and *WordPress sucks*...

 ...Angel is the answer.

-Build a CMS module in minutes for *any* customizable content needs simply by creating a migration for the table and a repository to let the CMS know how to present each column to the user.
+Build a CMS module in minutes for *any* customizable content needs simply by creating a database table and defining some variables to let the CMS know how to present each column to the user.
 For
 instance: if you define a column named `html` with a "pretty name" of "Content" and a type of `wysiwyg`, a "what-you-see-is-what-you-get" editor will be used to edit that column in the administrative panel like so:

 ![wysiwyg screenshot](/public/img/ss-1.png?raw=true)